14corman/mic-pred-feat-select/README.md

 6. Run `python xgboost_test.py` to get `feature_importance.csv` and test results for XGBoost models
 7. Use `feature_importance.csv` to modify `nn.py` with most important features (all features with importance >=10 in sorted order)
 8. Run `python nn.py files` to generate NN training, validation, and testing files.
 Take note of the console output to update the `nn.py` file.
+9. Run `python nn.py cv` to do grid search using 10-fold cross validation to determine best learning rate, architecture combination.
+Update `BEST_LEARNING_RATE`, `BEST_ARCH_SIZE`, and `BEST_DROPOUT_PROB` at top of nn.py when finished.
-9. Run `python nn.py train` and note the file name of the best model hdf5 file.
+10. Run `python nn.py train` and note the file name of the best model hdf5 file.
 Modify `nn.py` with that name (delete all other hdf5 files)
-10. Run `python nn.py test` to test NN model
+11. Run `python nn.py test` to test NN model

 For more information/detail on each step, visit the respective folders/script files.